ShreyashChilip/CashlessPaymentSystem/README.md

 ## 🚀 Overview

-The **Cashless Payment System** is designed for schools to facilitate secure and efficient transactions using **RFID technology** and **Blockchain**.
+The **Samay Pay** is designed for schools to facilitate secure and efficient transactions using **RFID technology** and **Blockchain**.
 This system helps students, parents, and administrators manage funds seamlessly while ensuring transparency and security.

 ---